antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 Increases your experience gained from killing enemies.

 ### Magic Find
 Increases the chance of finding Satanic / Set / Angelic items by the amount of Magic Find.
+There are no breakpoints for Magic Find in Hero Siege 2!

 Example:
 With 300% Magic Find you are 3x more likely to drop your desired item.